ivorscott/concurrency-in-go/README.md

 - There is no memory sharing between goroutines
 - Goroutines copy elements into and from hchah
 - hchan is protected by mutex lock

-> "Do not communicate by sharing memory; instead, share memory by communicating"

 ### Buffer is Full
 - When channel buffer is full and a goroutine tries to send a value